ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

     1. Locate the executable from the built (built using the build.bat maven script) eclipse project (e.g. ibex-client in `ibex_gui\base\built_client\`)
 1. To get access to global scripts right click in squish -> global scripts pane -> add -> global scripts directory and select the global scripts directory in the repository root.

+You may also need to install `mysql-python-connector==8.0.11` through the GUI (Edit -> Preferences -> PyDev -> Interpreters -> Python Interpreter then "Manage with pip") if running the experiment details tests.

 # RDP to Server

 It is possible to remote desktop to the squish server but when you disconnect you must use the "Disconnect from RDP" shortcut on the desktop.
 To do this you must be an Admin on the desktop.